langdoc/KSCTC/README.md

 - Simple word token count

 Status
-- Data marked as "finished" includes data in the minimal tier set (ref, [ref(orig)], orth(orig), word(orig); read the paper for more detail).
+- Data marked as "finished" includes data in the minimal tier set (ref, [ref(orig)], orth(orig), [ft-rus(orig)]; read the paper for more detail).

 Use
 - Data marked as "bound" must not be re-published or shared in any way outside this project because copyright applies.
 These data can, however, be analysed and processed by project collaborators.
-- Data marked as "acad" are under copyright but can be used under an academic license via the Language Bank of Finland.
+- Data marked as "acad" are under copyright and not made freely available via the present repository .
+But they can be used under an academic license, which is handled by the [Language Bank of Finland](https://www.kielipankki.fi/language-bank/).
 - Data marked as "fair" are technically also under copyright.
-But the nature of these texts (especially Lord's Prayer), their earlier distribution, or other reasons allows their use as open corpus data in research, in our opinion.
+But the nature of these texts (especially Lord's Prayer), their earlier distribution, or other reasons allow their use as open corpus data in research, in our opinion.
 - Data marked as "free" are either in the Open Domain (old publications) or do not meet the threshold of originality (book imprints, title pages, etc.).

 ## TODO
 Planned improvements in the data
 - finnish the corpus
-- normalize the orthography (tier "orth")
-- More detailed metadata is planned to be published (in CMDI format) later.

 Planned improvements at the platform level
 - Website
-- submodule
+- Pipeline: sjd-fair --> KSCTC
 - validation scripts
 - dynamic corpus statistics
 - metadata links to Wikidata

 Questions
-- what to do with letter η in Cyrillic (Genets)?
+- what to do with letter η in Cyrillic (Genetz), using Greek or Latin?
-- what is the real Russian original of the various translations?
-- Footnotes